 - Supports closed caption

-- Has a noise reduction and 3D combo filter
+- It has a noise reduction and 3D combo filter

 - Has access to local channels anywhere